pellico/pyclp/doc/installation.rst

 Installation
 ############

-At this moment only Linux platform is supported.(tested on Ubuntu 20.04).
+At this moment only Linux and MINGW64 platforms are supported.

 Linux
 *****
-In this page it is explained how to compile and install from source in a Linux Platform
+Tested platform Ubuntu 20.04

 Requirements
 ============